Antoine Dailly

 Teaching

-I supervise practical courses at Université Clermont Auvergne (Systems programming, XML, Mathematics tools).
+I supervised practical courses at Université Clermont Auvergne (Systems programming, XML, Mathematics tools), as well as a short course on complexity and algorithms for the doctoral school SPI.

 As an ATER at IUT2 de Grenoble, I have taught several classes on topics such as algorithmic and programming (C, Web), operating systems, graphs, and probability and statistics.